-10 Ways to Take a Classic Margarita to the Next Level
+11 Margarita Variations to Take the Cocktail to the Next Level

-The classic margarita recipe is a combination of tequila, orange-flavored liqueur and fresh lime juice (in varying proportions, depending on whom you ask, but 3-2-1 is always a crowd-pleaser), shaken over ice and served with salt on the rim of the glass.
-Using our margarita recipe as a base, feel free to add in any of these amazing stir-ins for a whole new cocktail.
-Or, learn how to make a margarita three different ways.
-And if you love margaritas, you’ll love any of these tasty tequila drinks.
+You’ll never go wrong with the classic margarita: a combination of tequila, orange liqueur and fresh lime juice in a 3-2-1 ratio, mixed with ice and served with salt on the rim of the glass.
+But sometimes you want to get a little creative.
+Using our classic margarita recipe as a base, mix and match any of these amazing suggestions for a whole new way to make a margarita.
+By the way, make sure you have a few of these margarita glasses on hand!

 Taste of Home